leosperry/ha-kafka-net/README.md

    - `Test Button 2`
 2. Modify the `example/HaKafkaNet.ExampleApp/Automations/SimpleLightAutomation.cs` file and set `_idOfLightToDim` to an id of a light that exists in your Home Assistant instance
 3. Click your test buttons both while your application is up and while it is down to see different behaviors at starup.

+## Tips
+* Until a nuget package is created, you can add this repositor as a submodule to your own.
+Create an empty web app, add a reference, copy the config and code from `progarm.cs` in the example app.
+* During start up, it can take a minute or two for it to churn though thousands of events.
+In the output, you can see which kafka offsets have been handled.
+You can then compare that to the current offset which you can discover from your kafka-ui instance
+* ILogger support has been added.
+When your automation is called, the name of your automation, the entity id of the entity change that triggered it, and the context id from Home Assistant will be added to the scope.

 ## Features added
 * Some common API calls